pwierer/sfdx-unpack/README.md

 `https://<Domain>.lightning.force.com/lightning/setup/ImportedPackage/<PackageId>/Components/view`

 Open up the Browser's Developer Tools and retrieve the `sid` cookie from the Domain that ends in `*.my.salesforce.com`.
 This is essential as there can be different session ids across domains.
+In case the domain is not even listed in the console (in Chrome that's under Application -> Storage -> Cookies) try to refresh the page.
+At some point the domain will appear.

 ### Unlocked Package Confirmation Token

-Whenever you were to click manually on the **Remove** link to remove a package component, a confirmation token is passed along in the request.
+Whenever you mannualy click on the **Remove** link to remove a package component, a confirmation token is passed along in the request.
 This token can be found by simply inspecting one of the **Remove** link elements in the Developer Console:

 ```html
 <a href="javascript:if%20%28window.confirm%28%27Are%20you%20sure%20you%20want%20to%20remove%20this%20component%20from%20this%20package%3F%20Removing%20the%20component%20will%20not%20delete%20the%20component%20from%20your%20org.%20Please%20inform%20the%20owner%20of%20this%20package%20of%20this%20change%20so%20that%20they%20can%20make%20necessary%20changes%20to%20the%20package.%27%29%29%20window.location%3D%27%2F0A33O000000A8bj%3Fisdtp%3Dp1%26retURL%3D%252F0A33O000000A8bj%26p15%3D03d3O000000LfJz%26remove_package_member%3D1%26_CONFIRMATIONTOKEN%3DVmpFPSxNakF5TWkwd05DMHlOMVF5TURveE56b3pPQzQwTWpWYSwyUmMtWFoxbURxcENHTVFnVGJObmVpLE9UZGhNRGht%27%3B" class="actionLink" title="Remove - Record 1 - YourApexClassOrWhateverComponent">Remove</a>